jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/deploy/index.md

 #Build & Deploy reference

-Last modified: 23 April 2015
+Last modified: 4 May 2015

 The Bluemix DevOps Services Build & Deploy feature, also known as Pipeline, automates the continuous deployment of your projects.
 In a project's Pipeline, sequences of stages retrieve input and run jobs, such as builds, tests, and deployments.